robertrumney/data-relish/README.md

 - `log_event.php` – Database connection and event logging function
 - `dashboard.php` – Analytics dashboard and chart display
 - `update_countries.php` – Script for updating country data from IP addresses

+  This project is still in development, use this code at your own risk.
+Please feel free to contribute!